rbreaves/kinto/README.md

 *IBus is needed to support wordwise during browser app usage as the keymap will need to change slightly depending if the cursor/caret is on screen waiting for input.
 Setup.py will set it but you can manually set it as well or check your current Input Method.

-On most distros you can confirm navigate to your "Language Support" and set "Keyboard input method system:" to IBus for full word-wise support with web browsers.
+On most distros you can confirm by navigating to "Language Support" and set "Keyboard input method system:" to IBus for full word-wise support with web browsers.

 Wayland support is planned, but not ready yet.